Improve the download/install experience, default OS is not working correctly, and other issues

 So is there anything that really stands out to you, that we could fix/improve quickly?
 It would indeed be nice to get a few of these ticked off the list, where appropriate, and which I can do fairly quickly...

-Updated by Beluga Beluga almost 2 years ago
+Updated by Beluga Beluga over 2 years ago

 Florian Effenberger wrote: